Hzqskywkr/NP_Solver/README.md

 # NP_Solver
 An NP problem solver based on Matrix-Vector Multiplication.
-Currently, it contains algorithms for solving five kinds of np problems: maxcut, qkp/kp, sat, tsp, and cvrp.
+Currently, it contains algorithms for solving six kinds of np problems: maxcut, qkp/kp, qap, sat, tsp, and cvrp.
 Each problem is modeled by QUBO and then solved by an algorithm similar to Ising annealing.
 The solving algorithm of each problem is encapsulated into a solver class and an API interface is provided for calling.
 The main function shows the calls to each solver.
 For example, only the following 3 lines are needed to solve an instance of the maximum cut problem：
 ```
 from NPSolver.MaxcutSolver import MaxcutSolver
 maxcut_solver = MaxcutSolver("./maxcut_instances/w63x63_8bit.csv")